Maggie Bishop, University of Exeter Business School

 Straight away they are included in all the things that we do with any other team member, team lunches, team events and trips out.
 Ensuring the apprentice engages in our team training programme, that we use for everyone, including local induction and procedures.
 Apprentices get treated the same as everyone else, and it helps that they feel they have their own processes and procedures in place.

 The apprentice takes on their own specific tasks so unless they have a problem, I have little involvement.
 That hopefully gives them a feeling of ownership over what they are doing.
-It helps having a more senior apprentice in the office, they get on very well together and one acts as a sort of workplace mentor to the other.
+It helps to have a more senior apprentice in the office, they get on very well together and one acts as a sort of workplace mentor to the other.

 It’s really good if I get someone saying ‘I’ve got this job and I don’t know if anyone else in your team can help do it’, we find out what the job is and think ‘yes, our apprentice can handle that’.
 This is brilliant as it means the apprentice is dealing directly with academic staff.